lynchlab-ucsf/metagenomics-pipeline/README.md

 As the pipeline is running, there will be a .o and .e file for every sample.
 If you view these files, you can get a sense of progress and general status.
 All of the verbosity I've built into the pipeline can be explored in the .o files, and the standard output of tools like bbmap can be viewed in the .e files.
 The .o files are very useful for troubleshooting.

 This whole process can be long or short...
 Who knows...
 Depends on lots of stuff (proportion of human sequences, sequence complexity, read depth, etc), so check in on it occasionally and don't be surprised if you're waiting a couple of days to move on to the next step.
-However, setting up the code as an array *is* still a good thing -- imagine waiting for each of your samples to go through one at a time and one of those samples takes a week alone..... .... ...
+However, setting up the code as an array *is* still a good thing -- imagine waiting for each of your samples to go through one at a time and one of those samples takes a week alone.

 ## Reads Based Metagenomics

+Congratulations!
+You're back!

 ### Methods and Included Software

+The steps in this portion of the pipeline are two-fold-fold: (1) two softwares, and (2) two sets of code!

+The software:

+1. Kraken

+Kraken assigns taxonomy to your reads using a k-mer based approach in which the software goes through each k-mer, assigns an NCBI-based taxonomy, and then looks at all of the calls across your forward and reverse reads and essentially takes a consensus vote.
+It will give you the taxonomy that provides the greatest degree of confidence, even if that means providing lower resolution (ie, at the order level instead of at the genus level).

+2. HUMAnN 3.0

+[HUMAnN 3.0](https://huttenhower.sph.harvard.edu/humann/) is a software designed to predict the conserved function (remember, for most of you this is DNA-based, not RNA-based, so it's measuring functional potential, not actual expression/activity) of your metagenomic data.
+It uses marker genes and is still...predictive, since it's still looking at a single read essentially in isolation.
+It will also assign taxonomy to your reads, though it tends to be much more conservative about the types of bacteria present in your samples.
+Sometimes it can pick up fungi/viruses, most often not.

 ### Running Reads Based Analysis

+This component needed to be undertaken in two steps.
+The first is an array-based step, much like the code for Sample QC, since there's no sample dependency to carry out Kraken or the computationally-intensive HUMAnN, so the gains of running it as an array are worthwhile to capitalize on.
+The script that you will use for this step is the `reads_based_metagenomics.sh` script.

+Once Kraken is complete, you can use a

+For the second part

+### Performing analysis

 ## Assembly: Coming Soon!